 Use the research, testimony, and discussion ideas in this guide to foster honest and informed classroom dialogue about the issues raised in the documentary film Bully.

-Use this guide to teach the book The Children of Willesden Lane and its powerful story of a woman who escaped Nazi-occupied Vienna on the Kindertransport.
+Use this guide to teach the memoir The Children of Willesden Lane and its powerful story of a woman who escaped Nazi-occupied Vienna on the Kindertransport.

 Use this guide to the documentary film America and the Holocaust to help students think critically about the ways Americans reacted to the plight of the Jews in Nazi-occupied Europe.

 Help students investigate identity and belonging through a film about generations of Chinese immigrants in the United States and their paths to "becoming American."

 Use this guide to the documentary film Blessed is the Match to help students explore the remarkable life of Hannah Senesh, a parachute trooper who rescued Jews during the Holocaust.

 This resource investigates the choices made by the Little Rock Nine and others in the Little Rock community during the civil rights movement who made efforts to desegregate Central High School in 1957.

 This resource features stories of civic participation and social change that inspire conversation among students about the importance of participation in a community, nation, and world.